awsdocs/amazon-chime-sdk-developer-guide/doc_source/initiate-transcription.md

 ```

 **StartMeetingTranscription** – Starts transcription for the meeting\.
-*meetingId* – The ID of the meeting, returned by the [CreateMeeting API](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html#API_CreateMeeting_ResponseSyntax)\.
+*meetingId* – The ID of the meeting, returned by the [CreateMeeting API](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateMeeting.html#API_CreateMeeting_ResponseSyntax)\.
 *TranscriptionConfiguration* – Encapsulates the parameters for live transcription\.
-You must specifiy exactly one configuration, `EngineTranscribeSettings` or `EngineTranscribeMedicalSettings`\.
+You must specify exactly one configuration, `EngineTranscribeSettings` or `EngineTranscribeMedicalSettings`\.

 **EngineTranscribeSettings** – Specifies the use of Amazon Transcribe and passes its settings through to [ Amazon Transcribe](https://docs.aws.amazon.com/transcribe/latest/dg/API_streaming_StartStreamTranscription.html#API_streaming_StartStreamTranscription_RequestParameters)\.
 *LanguageCode* – Required\.